volterraedge/terraform-provider-volterra/docs/resources/volterra_service_policy.md

 ### Spec

-Specification for the rule including match preicates and actions..
+Specification for the rule including match predicates and actions..

 `action` - (Required) Action to be enforced if the input request matches the rule. (`String`).